HyDE-Project/hyde-gallery/README.md

 \*All theme tags are linked to their corresponding repositories.

-\*For more information, visit [prasanthrangan/hyde-themes](https://github.com/prasanthrangan/hyde-themes).
+\*For more information, see [Making a Theme](https://hydeproject.pages.dev/en/theming/making-themes).

 ## Usage